-4. Appraise the history and culture of technology in music and explain how it relates to the modern professional musician.
+4. Appraise the history and culture of technology in music and explain how it relates to the modem professional musician.

-Class Contact:Class 3.0 hrsFN offering timetabled at Kindred Studio Required Reading:Class materials will be provided online via VU Collaborate.
+Required Reading:Class materials will be provided online via VU Collaborate.
 Assessment:Exercise, Applied theory and aural exercises, 25%.
 Report, Evaluation of musicological issues using a range of media, 25%.
 Exercise, Demonstrate professional standards in studio practice, 25%.
 Performance, Group and solo musical performance, 25%.